database-theory/database-theory.github.io/README.md

-# How to Contribute a Blog
+# How to Contribute a Blog Post

-Write your blog in [markdown](https://commonmark.org/help/).
+Write your blog post in [markdown](https://commonmark.org/help/).
 You can embed LaTeX equations, and use any extension supported by [pandoc](https://pandoc.org/MANUAL.html#pandocs-markdown).
 See examples in [blogs](./blogs).